sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 [Intercom](https://www.intercom.com/help/en/articles/168-install-intercom-on-your-website-to-support-and-onboard-logged-in-users),
 directly into your client app code.

-The FTW templates include a Node.js/Express server by default.
-Some third party integrations may require a secure context, such as [Voucherify](#voucherify-discount-coupons) or other promotion integrations.
-For these types of integrations, you can use the FTW server to create endpoints or other logic in a secure way.
+The Sharetribe Web Template includes a Node.js/Express server by default.
+Some third party integrations, such as [Voucherify](#voucherify-discount-coupons) or other promotion integrations, may require a secure context.
+For these types of integrations, you can use the template server to create endpoints or other logic in a secure way.

 ### Integration API